-The Hycroft gold and silver mine is located in the Sulfur Mining District, 54 miles west of Winnemucca, and straddles Humboldt and Pershing counties, in Nevada.
-The mine is accessible year-round via Nevada State Route 49 (Jungo Road).
-The mine encompasses approximately 71,000 acres, including both patented and unpatented claims.
+The Hycroft Mine is located in the Sulfur Mining District, 54 miles west of Winnemucca, and straddles Humboldt and Pershing counties, in Nevada.
+The mine is accessible year-round via Nevada State Route 49 (Jungo Road) and encompasses approximately 64,000 acres, including both patented and unpatented claims.

 Gold Mineral Resources at Hycroft are estimated to be 10.6 million ounces of Measured & Indicated (“M&I”) and 3.4 million ounces of Inferred.

 Silver Mineral Resources are estimated to be 361.0 million ounces of Measured & Indicated and 96.0 million ounces of Inferred.

 Hycroft has a long and successful history of oxide heap leaching operations.
 Today, the company is focused on completing the technical studies to transition Hycroft into a large-scale milling operation for processing the sulfide ore.